Community Service and Pro Bono Projects

-The regional office of the IRC in Charlottesville each year helps approximately 150 refugees, selected overseas as part of the U.S. refugee admissions program, to resettle in Central Virginia.
-Refugees have come from Burma, Colombia, Somalia, Afghanistan, the former Yugoslavia, Iran, Iraq and many other countries.
-After one year in the United States, they are eligible for full permanent resident (green card) status, but must complete a potentially daunting set of forms and records.
+The International Rescue Committee in Charlottesville each year helps approximately 200 refugees, selected overseas as part of the U.S. refugee admissions program, to resettle in the U.S. Since opening in 1998, the IRC has resettled more than 2,500 refugees from 31 countries in Central Virginia.
+Recent arrivals include refugees from Burma, Bhutan, Iraq, Colombia, Afghanistan, and D.R.
+Congo, among others.
+After one year in the United States, they are eligible for legal permanent resident (green card) status, but must first complete a potentially daunting set of forms and records.
 For many years, Virginia Law students have partnered with the IRC to assist with this process and have also assumed other volunteer roles with the organization.

 Immigrant Jail Outreach Project

-In conjuction with the Capital Area Immigrants’ Rights Coalition, law student volunteers are trained and then accompany CAIR Coalition attorneys to several local jails around Virginia housing hundreds of immigrant detainees.
-Following know-your-rights presentations, volunteers interview the immigrants to identify key issues that can reveal if they have any legal basis to fight deportation.
-CAIR follows up and tries to find pro bono counsel for those with legitimate claims to status who lack the resources to fund their own defense.
+In conjunction with the Capital Area Immigrants' Rights Coalition, law student volunteers are trained to help CAIR Coalition attorneys in their work at local jails in Virginia housing hundreds of immigrant detainees.
+Students may assist in know-your-rights presentations, interview detainees to screen for those who may have claims to immigration status, and conduct initial case development with follow-up interviews and legal research.
+CAIR then attempts to place cases in their pro bono network or refers to outside counsel those with legitimate claims to status who lack the resources to fund their own defense.